Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Nevada vs. Hawaii College Football Odds, Plays and Insights

-MWC rivals square off when the Nevada Wolf Pack (4-1, 0-0 MWC) host the Hawaii Rainbow Warriors (3-3, 0-0 MWC) on Saturday, October 16, 2021 at Mackay Stadium.
+Oddsmakers heavily favor the Nevada Wolf Pack (4-1, 0-0 MWC) when they host the Hawaii Rainbow Warriors (3-3, 0-0 MWC) on Saturday, October 16, 2021 in a matchup between MWC opponents at Mackay Stadium.
 Nevada is favored by two touchdowns.
-The point total for the contest is set at 60.5.
+The over/under is 61 for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.